murraju/knife-hadoop/README.md

 Features:

-1. Only HDFS APIs are supported using the ruby webhdfs gem: https://github.com/kzk/webhdfs
+1. HDFS APIs (currently supported) using the ruby webhdfs gem: https://github.com/kzk/webhdfs.
+Extensions to webhdfs will be hosted at https://github.com/murraju/webhdfs
 	a.
 List Directories and Files
 	b.
 Snapshot to database (PostgreSQL for now)
 2. MapReduce management is in development with a wrapper gem using JRuby: http://github.com/murraju/mapredlib (will be released soon)